New 2022 BMW X6 M50i

 The X6 40i ($65,295 with rear-drive sDrive, $67,595 with all-wheel drive xDrive) comes with a turbo-6 engine, 20-inch wheels, leather upholstery, panoramic moonroof, 12.3-inch infotainment touchscreen heated front seat with Apple CarPlay compatible, 12.3-inch digital instrument cluster, ambient lighting, and a collection of active security features.

-The X6 M50i ($86,645) replaces the power of the V-8 for the inline-6 and is equipped only with all-wheel drive.
+The X6 M50i ($86,645) replaces the power of the V-8 for the inline-6 and is equipped only with an all-wheel drive.
 Improvements include a 20-way power front seat, Harmon Kardon’s 16-speaker system, a three-spoke leather-clad M steering wheel, and an M suspension component.